PeterWangMiao/Initialize-account/README.md

-This is a empty  repositories to Initialize my account.
+This is a empty  repository to Initialize my account.